 Chief Amato in the News -

-Grand Master Victor “Buddy” Amato is a 10th degree Black belt in Karate and the
+Grand Master Victor “Buddy” Amato is a 10th degree Black belt in Karate and also served as

 black belts in multiple martial arts and innovated a system recognized internationally as

 Amato’s Goju Ryu Karate.

 Shihan Amato has owned and operated his Karate School since 1972.

 He opened his first dojo at the age of 18, when he was still a student

 at Keansburg High School and Captain of the Varsity Football Team.

 He was also selected for the all shore, all county team as well as track,